-We all know that building muscle requires extra calories to fuel the growth and rebuilding of muscle fibres.
-But how do we prevent those extra calories from turning into fat instead of muscle?
+We all know that building muscle requires extra calories to fuel the rebuilding (a.k.a growth) of muscle fibres.
+But how do we prevent those extra calories from turning into fat, instead of muscle?

 The simple guidelines below will help you focus more on building lean muscle, while avoiding gaining fat.

 Remember: It’s more about how you look in the mirror or how your clothing fits you than it is about the number on the scale.
 Muscle is more dense than fat, which means that you may weigh more even if you look smaller and leaner.
 Go by how you look and how your clothes feel, rather than some arbitrary number.

 Studies have found that a low-calorie, high-protein diet in combination with a weight lifting regimen lowers body fat and increases muscle mass.
 Here, we outline seven easy and simple steps to ensure you gain muscle, not fat.